-An autoimmune disease is different in that the immune system is attacking “self” - parts of you.
+An autoimmune disease is different in that the immune system may be attacking “self” - parts of you.
 It’s an immune system gone awry.

 There’s no organ or bodily system excluded from potential attack.
 “Your finest weapon can become your greatest enemy.
 Like any other part of the body, defects can arise in the immune system.